MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 > [!div class="nextstepaction"]
 > <a href="https://vsa.services.microsoft.com/v1.0/?partnerId=7d74cf73-5217-4008-833f-87a1a278f2cb&flowId=DMC&initialQuery=31806264" target='_blank'>Try our Virtual Agent</a> - It can help you quickly identify and fix common DNS issues.

 This solution is designed to help you troubleshoot Domain Name System (DNS) scenarios.
-You can break down DNS troubleshooting into server-side and client-side issues.
+You can sort DNS troubleshooting issues into server-side and client-side categories.

 ## Troubleshooting checklist